michaeldigiacomi/Cloud-Resource-Management-Engine/README.md

 ## Event Types

-The platform sends the following events to Azure Event Hub:
+The platform logs the following events to the console:

 - `PolicyViolationDetected`: When a policy violation is first detected
 - `PolicyViolationWarning`: When a warning threshold is reached